Camilotk/aprendendo_csharp/Data Structures/Sets/HashSet/README.md

 **Output:**
 ```
 ---------
 An item with the same key has already been added.
-Key: orange
+Key: oranges
 An item with the same key has already been added.
 Key: pears
 An item with the same key has already been added.
-Key: apple
+Key: apples
 ---------
-apple
+apples
-orange
+oranges
 peaches
 pears
-blueberry
+blueberrys
 ---------
 Elementos no Conjunto: 5
 ```